Dirt Trax FX: Gameplay

 The player can choose between eight different riders with unique characteristics and four bikes ranging from 50cc to 500cc.
 There are 22 tracks with four difficulty levels of gameplay.

 The game allows two players to play simultaneously.

 Release

 In October 2018, the game's rights were acquired by Canadian production company Liquid Media Group along with other titles originally owned by Acclaim Entertainment.

 Reception

 Dirt Trax FX received generally favorable reception from critics.

+GameFans reviewers praised its smooth 3D presentation, fluid movement, and addictive gameplay, while GamePro said its easy handling made it fun but less realistic.